 - (i) In view of the major role of the ILAAP for the institution, all of its key elements are expected to be approved by the management body.
+This is expected to be reflected in the internal governance arrangements for the management body, set up in accordance with national regulations and in line with relevant Union law and EBA guidelines.
 The management body, senior management and relevant committees are expected to discuss and challenge the ILAAP in an effective way. - (ii) Each year, the management body is expected to provide its assessment of the liquidity adequacy of the institution, supported by ILAAP outcomes and any other relevant information, by producing and signing a clear and concise statement, the liquidity adequacy statement (LAS). - (iii) The management body has overall responsibility for the implementation of the ILAAP, and it is expected to approve an ILAAP governance framework with a clear and transparent assignment of responsibilities, adhering to the segregation of functions.
 The governance framework is expected to include a clear approach to the regular internal review and validation of the ILAAP.